Since 2013, Bombas customers have helped donate over

 Read more

-Meet a few of our Giving Partners and learn about our Engine of Good
+Meet a few of our Giving Partner Organizations and learn about our Engine of Good

-At Bombas, we go above and beyond for our Giving Partners, maintaining close relationships and providing personalized support to meet their stated needs.
+At Bombas, we go above and beyond for our Giving Partner Organizations, maintaining close relationships and providing personalized support to meet their stated needs.
 Here are just a few of these special organizations serving their specific communities in different and unique ways.

 • Rockville, MD